Kim Dae-jung: Legacy

+During Kim Dae-jung's administration, South Korea successfully hosted the 1999 Asian Winter Games, the Third Asia-Europe Summit, the 2002 FIFA World Cup and the 2002 Asian Games, which effectively enhanced South Korea's international status and prestige and improved relations with neighboring countries.
+The achievements of Kim Dae-jung's administration, such as enterprise privatization, improvement of the national annual salary system, improvement of women's status, improvement of the medical and health care system, reform of the tax system and stabilization of housing prices, have also been well received by the South Korean people.
 A Gallup Korea poll in October 2021 showed Kim, Roh Moo-hyun, and Park Chung Hee as the most highly rated presidents of South Korean history in terms of leaving a positive legacy.
 However, compared to Roh and Park, Kim attracted an absolute majority of positive opinions amongst all age groups, with the highest support among citizens in the 40-49 age range.